robOcity/ai-course/week-1-introducing-ai.md

 1. Discussion

+    1. Programming Assignment.
+Post to get help or answer questions.

     1. Do you think the following assertions are true or false.
 Support you conclusions with a example or counter example where appropriate.  _Please pick four of the following, keep your answers to a sentence or two, and post your response by Wednesday._

         1. An agent that senses only partial information about the state cannot be perfectly rations.